aws/karpenter-provider-aws/docs/DESIGN.md

 The decision to use the HPA’s scaleTargetRef concept creates two requirements for this resource.
 The API must represent a node group and must implement the [scale subresource](https://kubernetes.io/docs/tasks/extend-kubernetes/custom-resources/custom-resource-definitions/#subresources).
 The only responsibility of this resource is to control the replicas field, but this doesn’t preclude targeting a resource that is a full representation of the node group.
 There currently isn’t a Kubernetes native resource for node group, but there are a number of kubernetes ecosystem projects that model that node groups including [Kops Instance Groups](https://kops.sigs.k8s.io/tutorial/working-with-instancegroups/), [Cluster API Machine Pool](https://github.com/kubernetes-sigs/cluster-api/blob/master/docs/proposals/20190919-machinepool-api.md), [Amazon Controllers for Kubernetes (asg implementation tbd)](https://aws.amazon.com/blogs/containers/aws-controllers-for-kubernetes-ack/), [Anthos Config Management (node pool implementation tbd)](https://cloud.google.com/anthos-config-management/docs/overview), and others.

 The Horizontal Autoscaler API is flexible to any and all of these options.
-However, many Kubernetes customers don’t rely on one of these mechanisms for node group management, instead relying on cloud provider specific abstractions (e.g. ASG).
+However, many Kubernetes users don’t rely on one of these mechanisms for node group management, instead relying on cloud provider specific abstractions (e.g. ASG).
 Therefore, we will introduce a resource that can be optionally targeted by HorizontalAutoscaler’s scaleTargetRef for users who don’t have a KRM node group concept.
 This is a stop gap until other node group representations become more widespread.
 This object will follow a cloud provider model to provide implementations for different cloud provider solutions such as EKS Managed Node Groups, EC2 Auto Scaling Groups, and others.
 The only field supported by this resource is replicas, leaving management responsibilities like upgrade up to some other controller.

 ```
 apiVersion: karpenter.sh/v1alpha1